Zoo in Budapest: Plot

 As Zani gets closer to the girls he lets out a whistle tune and the girls automatically recognize its his.
-The girls move along to look at the ostriches, as the head of the orphanage reads a fact booklet to them.
-As the girls are walking, they start telling Eve that if she wants to escape now would be the chance, but there is one girl that is strictly advising her against it and warns her of what could happen if she went through with it and got caught.
-Since Eve is 18 as of yesterday this might be her only chance to leave.
-They keep walking around the zoo when they come across the lions and Zani is standing in between them and the cage.
-Zani starts talking to the lion, but it is directed at Eve telling the lion to think of all the fun you could have if you were free, and that you just have to take that chance.
-After missing her first window to escape the girls send a signal to the girl at the front by touching the arm of the one in front of her.
-Once receiving that message the girl jumps over the railing and into the pond giving Eve the distraction she needed to escape.
-The girls around her give Eve different clothes and she runs off into the bushes.
+The girls move along to look at the ostriches, as the head of the orphanage reads a factual booklet to them.
+As the girls are walking, they tell Eve that if she wants to escape now would be the ideal time.
+However, one girl that strictly advises her against it and warns her what could happen if she gets caught running away.
+Since Eve just turned eighteen on the previous day and is due to be turned over to be an indentured servant, this might be her only chance to leave.
+The orphanage group keep walking around the zoo, eventually coming to the lion enclosure where Zani stands between them and the cage.
+Zani starts talking to the lion, but his speech is directed at Eve.
+He tells the lion to think of all the fun he could have if he were free, and that you just have to take that chance.
+After Maeve misses her first chance to escape, the other girls send a signal to a girl at the front by each touching the arm of the one in front of her.
+Upon receiving the signal, the girl jumps over the railing and into a pond, giving Eve the distraction she needs to escape.
+The girls near Eve give her different clothes, and she runs off into the bushes.

-After all of this Zani overhears a couple talking about wanting to buy the fox at the zoo so the wife can turn it into a muff.
-This angers Zani greatly and the first chance he gets shortly thereafter he steals the woman's fur.
-The woman and the man go to the office to report that her fur has been stolen, and immediately the officers and the Dr. know who did it.
+After all of this, Zani overhears a couple talking about wanting to buy the fox at the zoo so the wife can turn it into a muff.
+This angers Zani greatly and the first chance he gets shortly afterwards he steals the woman's fur.
+The woman and the man go to the office to report her fur stolen, and immediately the officers and the doctor know the culprit.

-After that realization you turn your attention back to Paul the little boy with his governess who escapes while getting on the bus all the while his governess is pre-occupied.
-You go straight back to the head of the Orphanage who is realizing as she counts that there is one missing, and that one would be Eve.
-Then you go back to the governess who realizes that the boy is missing and she alerts an officer to look for him.
-You see the boy run away and back into the zoo another way, and the officers close up the gates to get in, but the head of the Orphanage informs them that there is still someone in there that is lost, but they assure her that everyone is out.
+Meanwhile, Paul, the little boy with his governess, runs away while boarding the bus to leave when his governess is distracted.
+Next seen is the head of the orphanage who, after counting her students, realizes that one is one missing, and that one would be Eve.
+We return to the governess who discovers that her charges, Paul, is missing, and she alerts an officer to look for him.
+The boy runs back into the zoo another way, while the officers close up the gates.
+However, the head of the Orphanage informs them that there is still someone in there that is lost, but they assure her that everyone is out.
 She tells the officers that if they do find anyone in there to come get her immediately so she can grab Eve herself.